Tag along for our FTC disclosure saga here. The following article was last updated on Dec 5, 2025 ...

 "My motorcycle earplugs hurt right away" or "it hurts to put them in"

 If you have a smallish ear canal, look for items with the word "slim" and "soft" on the package.
-Sometimes these are also marketed for sleeping, since they're a little more comfortable for long-term wear.
-These are also often marketed to women, who tend to have smaller ears than men.
+Manufacturers also market these for sleeping, since they're a little more comfortable for long-term wear.
+Manufacturers also often market them to women, who tend to have smaller ears than men.

 "My ear canals get irritated"